-- Carers: Carers UK has directory of local support groups.
-You can talk honestly to other carers and get tips on how to support someone and look after yourself.
+- Carers: Carers UK has a directory of local support groups.
+You can talk honestly to other carers and get tips on supporting someone and looking after yourself

 - LGBTQIA+: Stonewall has a list of local peer support groups, including those specifically about mental health.